jravetch/blinkinlabs.github.io/software/_posts/2013-05-10-discoparty.md

 quickly, but means that your lights will react to *all* ambient sound in the room, not just your music.

-## "Clean" Audio Input with SoundFlower (OS X Only)
+## Send your computer's Audio Input into DiscoParty with SoundFlower (OS X Only)

-For users of Mac OS X, SoundFlower is a great way to capture your system's audio in a "clean" way.
+For users of Mac OS X, SoundFlower is a great way to send your computer's audio output right into DiscoParty without using the microphone.

+Windows users shouldn't have to worry about this part.

 To use DiscoParty with SoundFlower:

 1. Install [Soundflower](http://cycling74.com/soundflower-landing-page/) (requires reboot!)
-2. Run `Soundflowerbed`
+2. Run `Soundflowerbed` - this is a small app that keeps a configuration widget in the top-right part of your Mac's menu bar.
 3. Configure system audio to pipe through Soundflower:
     1. Option-click on the Volume control in the OS X taskbar
     2. Change **Output Device** to **Soundflower (2ch)**
     3. Repeat 1 and 2 to set **Input Device** to **Soundflower (2ch)**
-4. Run DiscoParty as usual.
+4. Run DiscoParty in Processing.

 # Advanced Usage